odoo/documentation/README.md

 3. See [this guide](https://www.odoo.com/documentation/latest/contributing/documentation.html)
    for more detailed instructions.

-Optional: place your local copy of the `odoo/odoo` repository in the parent directory or in the root directory of the documentation to build the latter with the documented Python docstrings.
+Optional: place your local copy of the `odoo/odoo` and `odoo/upgrade-util` repositories in the parent directory or in the root directory of the documentation to build the latter with the documented Python docstrings.

 ## Contribute to the documentation